-I have published eight books (including four monographs and four edited collections) and edited five journal special issues in transnational and ecocritical media studies.
-These focus on areas such as transnational production and distribution networks, audiences, genre production, cultural policy and media regulation.
+I have published nine books (including five monographs and four edited collections) and edited at least five journal special issues in transnational and ecocritical media studies.
+These focus on areas such as ecomedia, transnational production and distribution networks, audiences, genre production, cultural policy and media regulation.
 Peer reviewed articles have appeared in journals such as Studies in Documentary Film and Film International and book chapters in a wide range of international collections.
 Topics range from producing documentaries for domestic broadcasting to indigenous film practice, from the use of digital platforms in genre production to adaptations of television shows across cultures.

-Recent publications include the book Environmental Management of the Media: Policy, Industry, Practice (Routledge, 2018), and I am contracted to write the monograph Nordsploitation: History, Industry, Audiences (Bloomsbury, 2019) with Tommy Gustafsson (Linnaeus University).
+Recent publications include the monographs Environmental Management of the Media: Policy, Industry, Practice (Routledge, 2018) and Nordsploitation: History, Industry, Audiences (Bloomsbury, 2019) with Tommy Gustafsson (Linnaeus University).

 At Warwick, I teach the following modules

 I also supervise Major Research Projects.

 I currently supervise projects on environmental journalism in Brazil, fan audiences in China, nation branding through satellite TV, and audiences for blockbuster cinema.

 Kääpä, Pietari and Gustafsson, Tommy (co-authored).
 2019.
 The Politics of Nordsploitation: History, Industry, Audiences, New York: Bloomsbury.
 Bloomsbury Global Exploitation Cinemas Series.

 Kääpä, Pietari.
 2018.
 Environmental Management of the Media: Policy, Industry, Practice, London: Routledge.

 Kääpä, Pietari.
 2014.
 Ecology and Contemporary Nordic Cinemas: From Nation-building to Ecocosmopolitanism, New York: Bloomsbury.